smokin-guns/SmokinGuns/README.txt

 need the perl interpreter on your station.

-All needed tools will be compiled and you will found binaries and QVMs in the code/install folder.
+All needed tools will be compiled and you will found binaries and QVMs in the "install" subfolder.

-You can start after a good compilation "make pk3-engine" to have a pk3 with only the QVMs engine in the code/install folder.
+You can also start "make mod-pk3" to have a pk3 with only the QVMs engine in the "install" subfolder.

 COMPILING ON MAC
 ================